accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Configuration management__. __[CMDB](https://en.wikipedia.org/wiki/Configuration_management_database)__ is an interesting topic.
 E.g. you need a database to manage the many baremetal nodes in a large scale cloud.
 However they are too much off the topic so I didn't cover in this article.

   * __Operational ease__.
 It's an interesting topic to design a system that makes daily operation smooth, safe, and to avoid human errors.
 It involves monitoring, safe config/deployment procedure, throttling & degradation, and Interoperability with Devops systems.
 However they are too much off the topic so I didn't cover in this article.

+# Conclusion

+// TODO First, summary what we have converged, and the top highlights.
+Next, get to the "higher" parts

+// TODO architecture design is perceiving the property space, from discrete factors to connect Continuum smooth transforms, and find the optimal curve point in the hypercube. human language is a best cut into tool and and modeling battled tested.

+// TODO talk about how to practice and improve the skills

+// TODO In the end, plot the big picture covering all property factors